This PDF is the current document as it appeared on Public Inspection on 05/20/2015 at 08:45 am.

 Number of Respondents: 10,000.

-Average Time Per Response: Varies from two minutes (.03 hour) for a secretary to compile and maintain training records to 1.5 hours to administer employee medical examinations.
+Average Time per Response: Varies from five minutes (.08 hour) for an employer to notify a worker of exposure monitoring results to 1.5 hours to administer worker medical examinations.

 IV.
 Public Participation—Submission of Comments on This Notice and Internet Access to Comments and Submissions